gabrielreisn/react-todo-app/README.md

 # react-todo-app

-Challenge for Front end developer @ Entria - creating some todo app using react
+Challenge for Front end developer @ Entria - creating some todo app using react and Material-ui